Skip to main content

 Resources Reference

-5 URI schemes for accessing Arch Wiki, AUR packages, official repos, and installed packages
+23+ URI schemes for accessing Arch Wiki, AUR packages, official repos, system data, logs, news, configuration, and mirrors

 Example of accessing Arch Wiki resources